 Being charged with assault can be a difficult and stressful experience.

 If you are considering appointing a lawyer to assist you, it is important that you speak to an experienced criminal lawyer that has the knowledge and track record in defending and winning assault cases.
+Our team at Conditsis Lawyers has the experience and expertise to ensure you get the best possible result.

 There are a number of different types of assault assault charges including;